 sudo apt-get upgrade sudo apt-get dselect-upgrade

-ADDENDUM: In case you wish to live on the edge and track developer's releases, when switching the distribution, alternatively type:
+ADDENDUM: In case you wish to live on the edge and count all the developer's beans, when switching distribution, you may type:

 sudo do-release-upgrade --devel-release

-Once you're at it, create a launchpad account and submit bug reports to Canonical developers by clicking the "Send"-button when an app crashes.
+Once you're on it, you might as well create a launchpad account and submit bug reports to Canonical developers by clicking on the "Send"-button whenever an app crashes.